-On June 23, 2015 the Guide Outfitters Association of British Columbia (GOABC) hosted their first summit with First Nations on guide outfitting and the economic opportunities within the guide outfitting industry.
-The GOABC was pleased to welcome 40 First Nations Chiefs and their designates to the workshop.
+On June 23, 2015, the Guide Outfitters Association of British Columbia (GOABC) hosted their first summit with First Nations on guide outfitting and the economic opportunities within the guide outfitting industry.
+GOABC was pleased to welcome 40 First Nations Chiefs and their designates to the workshop.

-“We found common ground with a shared stewardship interest in the land and a long-term commitment to managing wildlife” says GOABC Aboriginal Chair Darren DeLuca.
+“We found common ground with a shared stewardship interest in the land and a long-term commitment to managing wildlife,” says GOABC’s Aboriginal Chair, Darren DeLuca.
 “We expect more synergies to develop as we increase the scope of our collaboration.”

 Seventeen Nations own guide territories and that number is growing.
 The Nisga’a Lisims Government is the most recent First Nations to invest in the industry.
 “The Nisga’a are excited to begin Nisga’a Guide Outfitting and appreciates GOABC’s initiative to encourage employment and investment opportunities for First Nations in the guide outfitting industry,” says Harry Nyce Jr., NGOLP Director.